-Not so fast — restricting calorie intake causes a cascade of metabolic changes designed to conserve energy in the face of a limited food supply.
-These include a slower basal metabolic rate (which means lower energy and feeling cold more), as well as hormonal changes which make you not only want to eat more, but also store more of what you eat as fat.
+Not so fast — restricting calorie intake causes a cascade of metabolic changes designed to conserve energy in the face of the limited food supply.
+These include a slower basal metabolic rate (which means lower energy and feeling cold more), as well as hormonal changes which make you not only want to eat more but also store more of what you eat as fat.

 Exercise is supposed to help build and maintain muscle mass — but the metabolic changes accompanying calorie restriction make it harder for your body to burn fat for fuel, so muscle tissue may be consumed instead of using up fat stores.
 And it’s harder to exercise when you feel tired and hungry and cold.